Mitt Romney Slammed For Calling Against Impeachment: ‘[His] Spine Is Missing Again’

 — POLITICO (@politico) May 19, 2019

 Romney’s other reasons were contested as well.
-The Utah Senator maintained that there was a lack of “full element” to show Trump’s alleged obstruction of justice, but experts have argued that there is no such thing as the “full element” of proof.
+The Utah senator maintained that there was a lack of “full element” to show Trump’s alleged obstruction of justice, but experts have argued that there is no such thing as the “full element” of proof.
 If a citizen could be tried for the same actions, a president shall be held responsible too.